prisma-archive/graphcool-templates/tictactoe-gameserver/README.md

 Enable 'Anonymous Authentication' on the `User` Type from the Integrations tab in the Console.

 ### Permissions
 Next, set up the permissions.
 Start by deleting all existing Type and Relation permissions.
-Next, create the following permissions.
+Because all server-side API calls use a PAT, we only need to specify the permissions for the action the user can perform.
+Create the following permissions.
 The Query column points to the source file for the permission query.

 | Type/Relation | Permission | Fields | Auth? | Query |
 |---|---|---|:---:|---|